rguides

 print(bbox)

-Now wrap these geometries in an sfc object with a coordinate reference system:
+Now wrap these geometries in an sfc object with a coordinate reference system.
+The crs argument accepts an EPSG code, a PROJ string, or a WKT representation:

 # Create sfc with WGS84 (EPSG:4326)